 - The best candidate selected by the committee must meet minimum standards to become the award recipient.
 Minimum standards are defined as follows: the submission must constitute a significant body of artistic, scholarly, or creative work with a recognized impact in a specific discipline at a national level.

-Submit your application by completing the application form below.
+Submit your application by completing the online application form.
 You will be asked to upload three documents, which are described below.
-The fourth document will be sent directly to Karen McComas.
+The fourth document will be sent directly to Jennifer Morgan.

 Applications should include the following: